Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Analysis of the Cplx-GCN sensitivity

 where $\Delta_1$ is defined in \eqref{2layerboundsre}. \end{corollary} The proof is obvious according to the norm triangle inequality so that we omit the proof.
-From Corollary \ref{cor2}, we could observe that if the retrained neural networks have small changes to make $ \delta_{\mathbf{w}_L} \approx 0$, we could find the dominant part, i.e., $\Delta_L \approx \sigma_{\max}( \Theta^{cplx}_L )\Delta_{L-1}$.
-Therefore, the error of the GCN permutation is propagated by the largest singular values of original cplx-FNN weight matrices.
+From Corollary \ref{cor2}, we can observe that if the retrained neural networks have small changes to make $ \delta_{\mathbf{w}_L} \approx 0$, we could find the dominant part, i.e., $\Delta_L \approx \sigma_{\max}( \Theta^{cplx}_L )\Delta_{L-1}$.
+Therefore, the error of the GCN perturbation is propagated by the largest singular values of original cplx-FNN weight matrices.